pegasystems/docker-pega-web-ready/README.md

 # Using this image

-This *ready* docker image contains required components that allow you to run a Pega Platform on your deployment nodes, but does not include the Pega Platform rules.
-This docker image is built on top of a customized Tomcat and is web-ready for clients to build a final image that includes the Pega .war file of your choice.
+This *ready* Docker image extends a customized Tomcat base image `pegasystems/tomcat:9-jdk11` and contains required components that allow you to run a Pega Platform on your deployment nodes.
+It does not include Pega Platform rules.
+This image is web-ready for clients to build a final image that includes the Pega .war file of your choice.

 Pega offers an alterative, full image which *includes* the .war file - for details, see [pegasystems/pega on DockerHub][pegasystems/pega].
+Docker images provided by Pegasystems are validated and supported by [Pega Support](https://community.pega.com/support).

+## Image customizations

+If you do not want to use the Pega-provided Docker image, you can copy this repository and build your own image based on your preferred base image such as one enforced by a corporate standard.
+When making customizations for your environment, check the [Pega Platform Support Guide Resources](https://community.pega.com/knowledgebase/articles/pega-platform-support-guide-resources) to verify that those changes are supported by your Pega Platform version.
+If you choose to build your own image, Pega will continue to offer support for Pega Platform, but problems that arise from your custom image are not the responsibility of Pegasystems.

-##### User access and control considerations for this image
+## User access and control considerations for this image

 Pega provides this *web-ready* Docker image with built-in user privileges - pegauser:pegauser (9001:9001) which allows you to set default, limited user access policies, so file system access can be controlled by non-root users who deploy the image.
 The image only provides required file access to pegauser:pegauser.
 When you build your pega deployment Docker image from this *web-ready*, you should consider adding any user access and control restrictions within the image such as required roles ot priveleges for file or directory access and ownership.